2018-19 NATIONAL FANTASY HOCKEY LEAGUE RULES

 The NFHL has two league commissioners that govern league rules & regulations, statistics, ownership fees and prize distribution.
 NFHL offices are located in both the United States and Canada with a commissioner residing in each country.
 The NFHL Commissioners approve all registrations, expansion franchises, team nicknames and polices.
 The NFHL Commissioners determine the numbers of league owners and have the right to disqualify any application.
 The league commissioners determine all final decisions on league policies.

 Team Operating Agreement

-Existing franchises that register prior to Sunday September 3rd, 2017 do not have to submit entry fee until Saturday, September 23, 2017.
-All new franchises and those existing franchises registering after September 3rd, 2017 gain entry on a first entry fee paid basis.
-The NFHL Salary List and Roster form (Excel format) will only be emailed to registered owners.
+Existing franchises that register prior to Sunday September 2nd, 2018 do not have to submit entry fee until Sunday, September 23, 2017.
+All new franchises and those existing franchises registering after September 2nd, 2018 gain entry on a first entry fee paid basis.
+The NFHL Salary List and Roster forms (Excel format) will only be emailed to those owners that have registered.